 We needed a little break from fries for a week or so, but it was well worth it.

 Mmm.
 Garlic Fries 🙂

-These garlic fries are twice cooked – the reason you do this is to cook them all the way through at the lower temperature and then to get them all crispy and golden brown on the second fry at a higher temperature.
+These garlic fries are baked – the reason you do this is to cook them all the way through and get them all crispy and golden brown.

-- 1/2 cup fresh Italian parsley enough for tossing, finely chopped
+- 1/2 cup fresh Italian parsley finely chopped

-- After you cut the potatoes into fries, place into a large bowl of cool water to help remove the starch off the surface of the potatoes so they don’t stick together during frying.
+After you cut the potatoes into fries, place into a large bowl of cool water to help remove the starch off the surface of the potatoes so they don’t stick together during cooking.